hyrmn/hyr.mn/src/site/posts/go-structure-windows.md

 ## Wrapping Up

 If you are starting out in Go, and if 1.13, or the changes it introduced, are still current when you read this, then I hope you find it helpful.
-Feel free to ping me on Twitter [@hyrmn](https://twitter.com/hyrmn) with any questions.
+Feel free to ping me on Bluesky [@hyrmn](https://bsky.app/profile/hyr.mn) with any questions.